Gavin Keith Hough

 Please support my Ambitious Challenge!

 I see his struggle everyday with how life is for him and how unfair it all is.
-How it has affected us as a family unit and the battles my parents have faced dealing and coping with it.
+How it has affected us as a family unit and the battles that my parents have faced dealing with it all.

 Up to the age of 18, it felt like we had a great support network from the schools that he attended, to the doctors and specialist teachers who were there to look out for him.
-Then it was all gone.
+Then suddenly that support network was all gone and it was left to my parents to deal with.

 I know I should and could be a better brother to him.
 More patient and understanding but me and my parents are simply learning as we go along.
-Mainly focus on just keeping the peace and avoiding any discussion as it causes too many heated conversations.
+We mainly focus on just keeping the peace and avoiding any discussion around it all, as it causes too many heated moments.

 Very envious of my friends who have ‘normal’ sibling relationships.
 It just hasn’t worked like that for me and my brother.